SCLOUD-PTE-LTD/docs/api/common/quickstart.md

 ```
 Calculate signature

-Refer to the signature algorithm document, the calculated Signature is `cba5cf5ec4d4233d206b1b54951e3787350a642f`.
+Refer to the [signature algorithm document](https://docs.scloud.sg/api/common/signature-algorithm), the calculated Signature is `52fc1191f026532c9100946c6a863a90d5f766ed`.

 Construct request